udayvir-singh/testci/README.md

 4. invoke `:FnlCompile` to run tangerine manually or add [hooks](#setup) in your config.

-5. create `~/.config/nvim/init.fnl`, and let tangerine do its magic.
+5. create `~/.config/nvim/init.fnl`, and start writing your config.

 ---
 You can use a plugin manager to manage tangerine afterwards.